Rates of Fisher information convergence in the central limit theorem for nonlinear statistics: Further remarks

 The problem of obtaining quantitative estimates for the Fisher information distance is a challenge to solve.
 In this paper, we successfully constructed a method to investigate this problem in a general framework of nonlinear statistics.
 Our Theorems \ref{gko}, \ref{8uh4}, \ref{uij8} and \ref{kgl1} point out that we only need to estimate negative and positive moments of certain statistics to obtain the Fisher information bounds.
 Our method thus makes a connection between the Fisher information and theory of moment inequalities, which is very rich.

-This perhaps is the main advantage of our method.
+In this Section, we first recall the relationship between forms of convergence to show the usefulness of the Fisher information bounds.
+We then show the universality of our approach by providing the Fisher information bounds in non-central limit theorems.